Azure/ADX-in-a-Day-Lab2/README.md

 <img src="/assets/images/microhack_badge.png" width="200">

 #### - Become a detective and solve some puzzles using Kusto Query Langugage!
+You can reuse the same free cluster that you have used to complete ADX-in-a-Day challenges.
 [Kusto Detective Agency](https://detective.kusto.io)

 <img src="/assets/images/kda_badge.png" width="200">